Joe Bauress

-Joseph Michael Bauress (born 24 November 2005) is an English professional footballer who plays as a central midfielder for EFL League Two club Accrington Stanley, on loan from Premier League club Burnley.
+Joseph Michael Bauress (born 24 November 2005) is an English professional footballer who plays as a central midfielder for Premier League club Burnley.

 Club career

 Born in Liverpool, Bauress is a product of the Burnley youth academy.
 On 8 July 2022, he was promoted to the Burnley under-18s for the 2022–23 season, signing a scholarship contract.

 Bauress made his professional debut as a late substitute with Burnley in a 3–1 EFL Cup win over Crawley Town on 8 November 2022.

 On 5 August 2025, Bauress joined EFL League Two club Accrington Stanley on a season-long loan.

 International career

 Bauress was first called up to a training camp for the England U15s in February 2020.
 He made an appearance with the England U15s against Belgium in November 2020.

 In June 2023 Bauress represented England U18.

 Personal life

 Bauress is the son of the retired footballer Gary Bauress.